Skullybutcher/Bharatbuilds/docs/traces.md

 | unmodeled actions | `outcome.completed_actions` | actions absent from the graph |

-Verdicts per trace: `AGREE` / `DISAGREE` vs each graph, plus a note when a trace **matches the patched preview but disagrees with the stale procedure** — the strongest possible candidate-witness signal, because real-world evidence and the deterministic model independently agree on what the fix should be.
+Verdicts per trace: `AGREE` / `DISAGREE` vs each graph, plus a note when a trace **matches the patched preview but disagrees with the stale procedure**: the strongest possible candidate-witness signal, because real-world evidence and the deterministic model independently agree on what the fix should be.
 Traces whose cases disagree with *both* graphs indicate model/context drift and are flagged for human review, never silently dropped.
 Invalid workflows are reported as `SKIPPED` with the reason (fail-closed, never swallowed).

+## Post-activation drift monitor (`GET /drift`)

+Trace-compare answers the pre-activation question: *did the patch fix what traces flagged?* The drift monitor answers the standing question: *is reality drifting away from the ACTIVE procedure?* It replays recent traces against the **active procedure's graph** under the standing policy's active rules and reports a `disagreement_rate` headline with per-trace results, each DISAGREE names the drifted dimension.
+Evidence of model decay, not anecdotes.

+- **Zero parameters works**: with no query args it resolves the most recent active procedure automatically (404 when nothing is active, it refuses to invent a baseline; 403 outside workspace membership).
+- **One mismatch definition**: pre- and post-activation comparisons share a single helper, so the two halves of the loop cannot disagree about what a mismatch is (pinned by test).
+- **Traces stay evidence-only**: the monitor reports drift, it never auto-updates the model, same doctrine as everywhere else.
+- The console's Drift view renders the report verbatim; the Overview shows a signal only when the rate is above zero.

+(`services/traces/store.py`: `drift_report`, `services/api/actions.py`:
+`drift_report`.)

 ## API surface